-Current assets and other assets increased by \$543,364 primarily due to an increase in the District's cash balance and an increase in state and federal aid receivable, partially offset by a decrease in due from other governments.
-Capital assets (net of depreciation) decreased by \$7,658.
-This was attributable to current year depreciation and loss on disposals exceeding current year additions.
-The District reported a net pension asset - proportionate share for the teachers' retirement system in the amount of \$3,849,673 as a result of the actuarial valuation provided by the state.
-In the prior year, it reported a net pension liability for the teachers' retirement system.
-The change in deferred outflows of resources represents amortization of the pension related items and the change in the District's contributions subsequent to the measurement date, as discussed in Note 14, as well as amortization on the deferred charges on refunding, as discussed in Note 13.
+Current assets and other assets decreased by \$1,448,641 primarily due to a decreases in the District's cash balance and due from state and federal offset by an increase in due from other governments.
+Capital assets (net of depreciation) decreased by \$1,257,803.
+This was attributable to current year depreciation exceeding current year additions.
+The District reported a net pension asset - proportionate share for the teachers' retirement system in the amount of \$9,135,300 as a result of the actuarial valuation provided by the State.
+The change in deferred outflows of resources represents amortization of the pension and other post-employment benefits obligation related items and the change in the District's contributions subsequent to the measurement date, as discussed in Notes 14 and 16, as well as amortization on the deferred charges on refunding, as discussed in Note 13.